lastgeek/TodoAppWPF/README.md

 - C# programming language
 - WPF (Windows Presentation Foundation) for the user interface
-- MVVM (Model-View-ViewModel) design pattern for the application architecture
 - Newtonsoft.Json library for saving and loading the list of tasks as a JSON file

 ## Getting Started